rushinski/Discord-Bot-Unity/INTEGRATIONS.md

-# Unified Discord Bot - Integrations Overview
+# Unity Discord Bot - Integrations Overview

 ## 🎯 Purpose

-The Unified Discord Bot integrates with several **third-party services and libraries** to enable its modular community management features.
+The Unity Discord Bot integrates with several **third-party services and libraries** to enable its modular community management features.
 These integrations power **commands, persistence, transcripts, scheduling, and deployment workflows**.

 ---